BrightABOH/BrightABOH.github.io/_posts/2024-03-27-fourthpost.md

 Next, we try the approach again on the same location with different timestamps to demonstrate the reproducibility of the technique.
 Below are the results.

 ![Particle size](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/example2.png?raw=true)
+Finally, we clip the reconstructed image to the shapefile.
+This is done to ensure that  neighbouring pixels are not included in the final image for further predictions and(or) calculations.